 Ministry & Mission

 Being evangelical and orthodox we try to remain faithful to the meaning of those words.
 We believe that a full evangelical faith is orthodox and that a full orthodox faith is evangelical.
 How do you keep a faith alive and relevant and still hold true to its history and origin?
 The Church must change to remain the same.
 It is a living body and a continuous journey.
-In this paradox, this living tension, we find the energy for our work of being a mission to the broken world.
+In this paradox, this living tension, we find the energy for our work of being a mission to the broken parts of the world.
 Believing always calls us to fully live out our faith.

 A COMMUNION OF CHURCHES